Scams » Scam And Its Types » Door-to-Door Scams

 Uninvited utility service:

-Scammers might disguise themselves as utility service workers and pay an uninvited visit to your home with an offer of doing small utility services such as TV or tap repairs for a much discounted price.
-Usually these con artists come in pair since it would be easy for them to wash out your valuables.
-In most cases, these pretenders will also get into a trickiest plan of claiming themselves as energy auditors, who have come to conduct an inspection to see how much energy your home wastes.
+Scammers might disguise themselves as utility service workers and pay an uninvited visit to your home with an offer of doing small utility services such as TV or tap repairs for a much-discounted price.
+Usually, these con artists come in pairs since it would be easy for them to wash out your valuables.
+In most cases, these pretenders will also get into a trickiest plan of claiming themselves as energy auditors who have come to conduct an inspection to see how much energy your home wastes.
 In these types of energy audit scams, the persons who are visiting your home will be the informers to the thieves or other criminals that commit felonies.

 Uninvited utility service scams involve individuals posing as representatives from legitimate utility companies, such as electricity, gas, or water providers, and showing up unannounced at a person's residence.
 These deceptive individuals often claim there is an urgent need to check meters, perform maintenance, or collect outstanding payments.
 They might use intimidating tactics or offer special deals to coerce homeowners into compliance.
 In some cases, they threaten to shut off essential services if immediate payment isn't made.
 However, their true intention is to deceive and defraud unsuspecting residents.
 To safeguard against such scams, it's vital to be vigilant and ask for proper identification from anyone claiming to represent a utility company.
 Legitimate representatives will provide identification upon request.
 Never make payments or provide personal information on the spot, and always verify the request by contacting the utility company using official contact information.
 Reporting suspicious activity promptly is crucial to thwart these uninvited utility service scams and protect others from falling victim to similar schemes.
 Remember, your safety and financial security are paramount.